 The CONTRACTOR shall be responsible for the transporting of offenders to and from CDCR to the Facility.
 The parties agree to cooperate and coordinate their procedures regarding transport so as to minimize the expense associated with such transfers.
 All required offender local transportation to and from the Facility (e.g., for offsite medical care) shall also be provided and paid for by the CONTRACTOR.
-Upon the request of the CONTRACTOR and with prior written approval of the CDCR Contract Monitor, CONTRACTOR shall with consent of CDCR be entitled to transfer a CDCR Offender from one facility to another, provided the facility receiving the transferred CDCR Offender is operated by CONTRACTOR pursuant to an agreement between CDCR and CONTRACTOR or between CDCR and an entity with which CONTRACTOR has an operating contract.
+Upon the request of the CONTRACTOR and with prior written approval of the CDCR Contract Monitor, CONTRACTOR shall be entitled to transfer a CDCR Offender from one facility to another, provided the facility receiving the transferred CDCR Offender is operated by CONTRACTOR pursuant to an agreement between CDCR and CONTRACTOR or between CDCR and an entity with which CONTRACTOR has an operating contract.

-Section 3.04 Costs of Transport of Offenders between Facility and CDCR.
+Section 3.04 Costs of Transport of Offenders.